sanyaade/Package/src/body.md

 Shows all found elements, if a transition is specified then it will be shown with that transition.
 If a callback has been passed then it will be run at the end of the transition.

+To show every paragraph tag on the page with a class of `coffee` you would use the following line.

+    $('p.coffee').show();

+    // Or this way if you want, it makes no difference Spark.find('p.coffee').show();

+Then if you specify a transition such as fade, it will fade it.

+    $('p.coffee').show('fade');

+Finally, if you specify a callback, then it will be run when the transition completes.
+This will only work if the transition has implemented callbacks, all of the default ones have.

+    $('p.coffee').show('fade', function() {
+        alert('The coffee is done! :D');
+    });

 <h3 id='hide'>hide([transition], [callback])</h3>

 Hides all found elements, if a transition is specified then it will be hidden with that transition.
 If a callback has been passed then it will be run at the end of the transition.

+<h2 id='classes'>Classes</h2>

+You can add, remove and check for classes on elements with the following three functions.